AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 Windows services like `FieldVisitHotFolderService` are normally installed to run using the built-in "Local System" account, which is a lower-permissions account which cannot read files from network shares located on other computers.

-If your configured `/HotFolderPath=` setting is located on another system, like the UNC path `/HotFolderPath=//OfficeFiles/FieldVisits`, then you will need to change the service's "Log On" property to a network account with permissions to access and modify files in that folder.
+If your configured [`/HotFolderPath=`](#folder-configuration) setting is located on another system, like the UNC path `/HotFolderPath=//OfficeFiles/FieldVisits`, then you will need to change the service's "Log On" property to a network account with [the required permissions](#required-file-permissions) to access and modify files in that folder.

 ![Picture](images/ChangeServiceLogOn.png)

+## Required file permissions

+The `FieldVisitHotFolderService.exe` program will need these file system rights for all the [configured folders](#folder-configuration):

+- Read files
+- Write files
+- Delete files
+- Move files
+- Create any `Processing`, `Uploaded`, `Partial`, `Archive`, or `Failed` subfolders as needed.

+In its simplest configuration, where you only explicitly specify the root `/HotFolderPath=` option and allow other subfolders to be created as needed, then you can usually grant the "Full control" permission for the `/HotFolderPath` and its subfolders and the system will work as expected.

+**Note:** When running as a Windows service, the service's configured "Log On" property is the account which must have these granted permissions.

 ## Adding the local plugins